Maryland v. Buie: Opinion of the Court

 Justice White distinguished the case of Chimel v.
 California, 395 U.S. 752 (1969), which held that in the absence of a search warrant, justifiable searches incident to a lawful arrest could not extend beyond the arrestee's person and the area from within which the arrestee might have obtained a weapon.
 First, Justice White explained that the search in Chimel was a full-blown search of the entire house.
 Moreover, the search was conducted for the purpose of finding evidence of the crime for which the arrest was made.
 In contrast, the officers in Buie were not looking for contraband.

 Second, Justice White explained that the possible threat was different.
-"The justification for the search incident to arrest considered in Chimel was the threat posed by the arrestee, not the safety threat posed by the house, or more properly by unseen third parties in the house."
+White stated, "The justification for the search incident to arrest considered in Chimel was the threat posed by the arrestee, not the safety threat posed by the house, or more properly by unseen third parties in the house."
 The type of search authorized by the court in Buie is far removed from the top-to-bottom search involved in Chimel.
 It is not automatically permitted, and is only properly conducted only when justified by a reasonable, articulable suspicion that the house is harboring a person posing a danger to those on the arrest scene.

 Justice Brennan's dissent

 Justice Brennan, joined by Justice Marshall, took issue with extending the doctrines of Terry and Long to a private residence.
 According to Justice Brennan, physical entry of the home is the chief evil against which the wording of the Fourth Amendment is directed.
-United States v.
-United States District Court, Eastern District of Michigan, 407 U.S. 297, 313 (1972).
-Essentially, because Terry and Long involved situations where criminal defendants were in locations which are afforded significantly less protection than the inside of a private residence, extending the doctrine in the manner that the majority did was inappropriate.
+He argued that essentially, because Terry and Long involved situations where criminal defendants were in locations which are afforded significantly less protection than the inside of a private residence, extending the doctrine in the manner that the majority did was inappropriate.